Watch now: COVID-19 test positivity, hospitalization on the rise again in McLean County

 Also Wednesday, MCHD reported another uptick in the county's test positivity rate: As of Tuesday, the rolling seven-day rate is at 4.2%, the first time the figure has been that high since February.

-Another 38 cases of COVID-19 were reported, bringing the overall case total to 15,164 since last year.
+Another 38 cases of COVID-19 were reported, bringing the overall case total for McLean County to 15,164 since last year.

 No additional deaths were reported Wednesday.